Christian-Held/feature-frontend/README.md

 Verify the asset locally with `curl http://localhost:8000/widget.js`.
 When testing through Ngrok, start a tunnel with `ngrok http 8000` and use the generated HTTPS URL — for example `https://<ngrok-id>.ngrok.io/widget.js`.

+Set `VITE_WIDGET_BASE_URL` in your frontend environment to the public origin that serves `widget.js`.
+The embed code builder in the dashboard falls back to the dashboard's own origin when this variable is omitted, which is suitable for local development but you should configure the explicit production host when deploying.

 To embed the chatbot on any site, drop the script on the page and provide a valid `data-embed-token`:

 ```html